 The best path is forging your own path.
 Pick the BSN completion option that works for you.

 A BSN can lay a strong foundation for your future, preparing you for more responsibilities, higher earnings, and advanced degrees.
 Exchange valuable perspectives and insights with other RNs as you continue to hone your leadership and practical skills.
 Implement what you learn immediately to improve the health of your community and the reputation of your healthcare environment.

-Graduates of this Bachelor of Science in Nursing (RN to BSN) degree program will be prepared to:
+Graduates of the Bachelor of Science in Nursing program will be prepared to:

-Registered nurses who hold a BSN are prepared to pursue a variety of roles in inpatient and outpatient settings, including:
+Registered nurses who hold a BSN are prepared to pursue a variety of roles in inpatient and outpatient settings, including the ones below.